 The CJRS was updated on 1 July 2020 and from 1 August 2020, employers were required to contribute in varying degrees to the payments made to employees.
 The concept of flexible furlough was also introduced allowing employees to work part-time whilst receiving furlough pay for hours not worked.

 The scheme was due to end on 31 October 2020, but on that date, the Chancellor announced that in light of a new national lockdown starting on 5 November 2020, the existing furlough scheme would be extended.
-The new scheme will, initially, effectively mirror the scheme that was in place in August 2020 (see further below) but will be reviewed in January 2021, when it is likely that employers will once again be required to contribute in greater proportions to the payments made to employees.
-The scheme will remain open until 31 March 2021.
+The new scheme will effectively mirror the scheme that was in place in August 2020 (see further below) and the scheme will remain open until 30 April 2021.

 From 1 July 2020, employees have been able to work part-time, for any amount of time and on any working pattern, and receive furlough pay in relation to hours not worked.
 Employers will pay employees as normal for the hours they work and claim the CJRS grant for hours not worked, subject to the applicable caps.
 For ease, this is referred to as ‘flexible furlough.’
 Flexible furlough will be available to all eligible employees under the extension from 1 November 2020 onwards.

-From 1 November. employers will be able to claim 80% of an employee’s wages for hours not worked subject to the cap of £2,500 per month but the employer must pay the employer’s NIC’s and pension contributions.
-The level of contribution will be reviewed in January 2021.
+From 1 November 2020, employers will be able to claim 80% of an employee’s wages for hours not worked subject to the cap of £2,500 per month but the employer must pay the employer’s NIC’s and pension contributions.

 For further details regarding calculations, please see https://www.gov.uk/guidance/claim-for-wages-through-the-coronavirus-job-retention-scheme and https://www.gov.uk/guidance/claim-for-wages-through-the-coronavirus-job-retention-scheme.

-The Chancellor has announced that the CJRS will come to an end on 31 March 2020.
-The terms of the CJRS will be reviewed and likely amended before this end date.
+The Chancellor has announced that the CJRS will come to an end on 30 September 2021.
+The terms of the CJRS will be reviewed and may be amended before this end date.

 All employers with a UK bank account and UK PAYE schemes can claim the grant.
 Neither the employer nor the employee needs to have previously used the CJRS.